SylvainLargent/Modified_Tello_driver_package_with_PI_closed_loop/README.md

 # Modified Tello_driver package with PI closed loop

-(Before launching the asservissement_PI.launch, there is a need to roslaunch the tello_node.launch and be connected to the tello drone)
+PLEASE FIND THE TELLO_DRIVER API ON THEIR WEBSITE (Before launching the asservissement_PI.launch, there is a need to roslaunch the tello_node.launch and be connected to the tello drone)

 REQUIREMENTS##########################################################